qalle2/nes-util/README.md

 * [*NES Game Genie Code Format DOC v0.71 by Benzene of Digital Emutations*](http://nesdev.com/nesgg.txt)

+## Structure of codes

+The codes consist of the following 16 letters (in alphabetical order):

+`A E G I K L N O P S T U V X Y Z`

+The codes are either six or eight letters long.
+Both of them encode a 15-bit address in NES CPU memory space (`0x8000`-`0xffff`) and an eight-bit "replace value" (`0x00`-`0xff`) to feed to the CPU when it attempts to read that address.
+In addition, eight-letter codes encode an eight-bit "compare value" (`0x00`-`0xff`); a value will only be "replaced" if its original value equals the compare value.
+(Due to bankswitching, multiple game cartridge ROM addresses may be mapped to the same NES CPU memory address at different times.)

 ## Examples

 ### Decoding a six-letter code